-In 2007, the Death Reporting Task Force continued to pursue its established goals of mandated death reporting in long-term care facilities.
+In 2008, the Death Reporting Task Force continued to pursue its established goals of mandated death reporting in long-term care facilities.
 The task force consists of representatives from the Department, Coroner's Association, Illinois State Police Medicaid Fraud Control Unit, and the Department on Aging.
-The six-month Death Reporting Pilot Project ran from July 1 through December 31, 2007.
-Participants in the six-month pilot project were the Champaign, Effingham, Kane, Kankakee, Lake, LaSalle, Lee, McLean, McHenry and Morgan county coroner's offices.
+The original six-month Death Reporting Pilot Project ran from July 1 through December 31, 2007.
+In early 2008, the pilot project was extended for another six months to run through June 30, 2008.
+Participants in the second six-month pilot project were Champaign, Effingham, Kane, Kankakee, Lake, LaSalle, Lee, McHenry and Morgan County Coroner's Offices.
+McLean and Kankakee Coroner's Offices chose not to participate in the second half of the project.